hapax/hapax.github.io/assets/maximal.md

 Though it's harder to imagine, a three-dimensional (or higher-dimensional) space can also be curved, but once again, in a small patch, straight lines will make sense.
-We'll call curved spaces *blobs*.
+We'll call curved spaces *blobs*, and use the term *local* to refer to the small patches where the blob looks flat, and straight lines make sense.
 Then, in a slogan,

 ---

 <span style="padding-left: 20px; display:block">
-On a blob, straight lines make sense locally.
+Blobs are locally flat.
 </span>

 ---

 With a little more work, this tells us someting interesting about the shortest routes on a blob.

-Let's consider a route between $A$ and $B$ in a blob.
+So, consider the shortest route between $A$ and $B$ in a blob.
+This may not be a straight line, since in general, straight line routes aren't allowed, or even defined.
+Let's list a bunch of intermediate locations visited by this shortest route from $A$ to $B$, say $D_1, D_2, \ldots, D_n$, in the order they are visited.
+We make another simple observation: the shortest route between $A$ and
+$B$ will *also* gives the shortest route between the intermediate locations!

-If it didn't, for instance it gave you a winding detour between two points $C_1$ and $C_2$, you could shorten the total path by choosing a shorter path from $C_1$ to $C_2$.
+If it didn't, and took a winding detour from say $D_2$ to $D_3$, we could always replace this section of the path with a shorter route and reduce the overall length.
-So, let's consider many intermediate points $C_1, C_2, \ldots, C_n$ on the path from $A$ to $B$.
-If we pick enough of these points, we can make successive points close enough that the blob looks flat!

-Then the quickest route between, say, $C_i$ and $C_{i+1}$ will be a straight line, since this is a locally sensible route.
-Zoom in on the shortest route, and it looks straight.
-Since this is true for all intermediate points, we arrive at another important conclusion:
+Let's pick many, many points $D_i$, and place them close enough together that every pair of successive points $D_i$ and $D_{i+1}$ is contained in a flat-looking patch.
+The shortest path from $A$ to $B$ also gives the shortest path between each pair $D_i$ and $D_{i+1}$, and the shortest path, locally, is just a straight line.
+We've just discovered an important result:

 ---

 <span style="padding-left: 20px; display:block">
-On a blob, shortest routes are locally straight.
+On a blob, shortest paths are locally straight.
 </span>

 ---